 Transformation of school level study of the STEM disciplines is also a cultural transformation and that has to do with recognising and explaining why these disciplines matter.
 In this conversation is the place of Arts in S T E A M – we must value the Arts and the Humanities, at the very least, for communication of the STEM disciplines – the Arts have a crucial role in the STEM agenda.

 It was Professor Ronald Inglehart from Michigan State University (1999) who emphasised that in post–materialistic societies care for the environment, democracy, care for others, creativity and self-realisation are valued.
 The problem for many of the STEM disciplines is that the subjects are associated with building bridges, mixing chemicals and creating faster computers rather than, for example, visions of how the engineer, the doctor or the physicist is going to support contributing to alternative energy sources, environmentally friendly food production, the challenge of climate change and fighting diseases.

 Back to Tytler et al, they want students to see the work of careers in the STEM disciplines are at the centre of solving humanities problems and involve working with people.
 The review quotes Schreiner (2006): “it is important that science (and schooling in general) aim to develop in young people a feeling that they can influence the development at a personal as well as at a wider local, national and even global level” (p.
 85).

 The literature review is well worth taking the time to read.

-*Let’s continue to discuss STEM this weekend – at the Science Teachers’ Association of NSW conference at Macquarie University, here I plan to share more findings from the research.
-A new paper about the work will be available shortly: Switching primary school teachers onto STEM using a pedagogical framework for technology integration: The case for High Possibility Classrooms in Australia.
+*Findings of this study were presented in a keynote address at the Science Teachers’ Association of NSW conference at Macquarie University in February 2017 and at annual conference at SITE, Austin, Texas.
+A paper about the work is in the proceedings and will form a chapter in the Research Highlights book in the coming months: Switching primary school teachers onto STEM using a pedagogical framework for technology integration: The case for High Possibility Classrooms in Australia.
+Click here.